Steambot Chronicles: Battle Tournament

 is an action-adventure game for the PlayStation Portable handheld that features a sandbox style of play.
-The game was developed by Irem Software Engineering in Japan and is published by Atlus in North America.
+The game was developed by Irem in Japan and is published by Atlus in North America.

-It is a spinoff of Steambot Chronicles, a 2005 PlayStation 2 title.
+It is a spin-off of Steambot Chronicles, a 2005 PlayStation 2 title.
 A sequel to Steambot Chronicles, called Bumpy Trot 2, was announced and shown at the 2006 Tokyo Game Show, though it was officially cancelled in 2011.
-Blocks Club with Bumpy Trot is another spinoff title, originally released for the PlayStation 2 and later ported to the PlayStation Portable.
+Blocks Club with Bumpy Trot is another spin-off title, originally released for the PlayStation 2 and later ported to the PlayStation Portable.

 Reception

 Battle Tournament received "mixed" reviews according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of all four sevens, for a total of 28 out of 40.